ColonelBlimp/adif-go/README.md

 # Introduction
-This library is *not* intended to be a complete implementation of the [ADIF spec](https://www.adif.org/), but was written as part of the **7Q-App**.
-The module is intended to be used in conjunction with the **7Q-App** and is not intended to be a standalone library.
+This library is *not* intended to be a complete implementation of the [ADIF spec](https://www.adif.org/), but was written as part of the **7Q-Station-Master-Desktop** application.
+The module is intended to be used in conjunction with **7Q-Station-Master-Desktop** and is not intended to bea standalone library.
 It can be used as a standalone, but it has its limitations.
 The module is **highly opinionated concerning what fields are and are not required** for a QSO to be considered valid; this is heavily influenced by QRZ.com and ClubLog.org

 # Development